Tourist sternwheelers of Oregon: Columbia Gorge

 The M.V.
 Columbia Gorge is a 145 ft sternwheeler in service on both the Columbia and Willamette Rivers.
 She was built in Hood River by Nichols Boat Works and was launched on August 30, 1983.
 The motors driving her 17 ft paddle wheel are diesel-powered.
 She was partially modeled on the 1890-built Bailey Gatzert and is named for the Columbia River Gorge.
 She was built for the Port of Cascade Locks, at a cost of around $2.5 million, of which $1.1 million was funded by federal grants secured by U.S. Senators Mark Hatfield and Bob Packwood, with a goal of boosting tourism in the area.
 After some delay in obtaining certification from the U.S. Coast Guard, Columbia Gorge took her maiden passenger voyage on October 29, 1983.
 The Port's plans were for the boat to operate on the Columbia River, out of Cascade Locks, during summer months and on the Willamette River, out of Portland during winter months.
 Her design includes simulated hog chains, described in 1983 by The Oregonian as "upright posts on the top deck [which were] used on vintage boats to keep the hulls from vibrating and the wooden boats from warping", but which on this vessel are for appearance only.
 She is certified to carry up to 599 passengers.
 In the late 1980s, at least, M.V.
 Columbia Gorge followed the same seasonal pattern of operating out of Cascade Locks from mid-June through September and spending the remainder of each year in Portland, cruising on the Willamette, where she was joined by the Rose.

+On the morning of January 13, 2024, high winds caused the Columbia Gorge to break free of her moorings in Cascade Locks, resulting in damage to surrounding structures and the vessel herself.
+Crews regained control of the vessel and piloted her downriver in winds up to 65 mph to the Bonneville Dam for safe mooring and assessment.